pkclsoft/GameCenterManager2/README.md

     GKLocalPlayer *player = [[GameCenterManager sharedManager] localPlayerData];

 ## Delegates
 GameCenter Manager delegate methods notify you of the status of Game Center and various other tasks.
-There is only one required delegate method for iOS, none for OS X.
+There is only one required delegate method for iOS, none for macOS.

 ###Authenticate User (Required, iOS only)
 If the user is not logged into Game Center, you'll need to present the Game Center login view controller.
 This method is required because the user must be logged in for Game Center to work.
 If the user does not login, an error will be returned.